geekwisdom/InternetProgramming101/README.md

 ## Acknowledgments

 * Thanks to archive.org for the ability to store these videos
-* Shout hout to the folks at GITHUB for the location to store it
+* SHOUT OUT to the folks at GITHUB for the location to store it